dennyverbeeck/transmart-docker/Readme.md

 # transmart-docker

 The purpose of this repository is to provide a Docker-based installation of TranSMART.
-Since TranSMART consists of multiple services, `docker-compose` is used to build images for the different services and manage the links between them.
+Since TranSMART consists of multiple services, `docker-compose` is used to pull images for the different services and manage the links between them.
 Apache is used to reverse proxy requests to the Tomcat server.
-This branch of the repository contains [eTRIKS](https://www.etriks.org/) version `3.0`, and the default settings are geared towards deployment on a server.
-If you want to try TranSMART on your local machine, please use the `-local` version of this branch instead.
+This branch of the repository contains [eTRIKS](https://www.etriks.org/) version `4.0`.

 ### Usage
 Clone this repository to an easily accessible location on your server.
 There are a few configuration files to be modified before building the images.
 The first is `transmart-app/Config.groovy`.
 Modify the line
 ```
 def transmartURL      = "http://localhost/transmart"
 ```
 to the actual URL of your server.
 Additionally open the file `transmart-web/httpd-vhosts.cfg` and modify the `ServerAdmin` directive to the e-mail address of your server administrator.
 It should be sufficient now to execute `docker-compose up` in the root directory of the repository.
-This will automatically download all the necessary components, build images, create the network and run the containers.
+This will automatically download all the necessary components, pull images, create the network and run the containers.
 When you see a line like this

 ```
 tmapp_1     | INFO: Server startup in 40888 ms